 Wrapping It Up

-Make sure you take the pet to emergency if it has ingested a high dose of Lidocaine.
-It can be toxic and lethal to dogs.
+Make sure you take the pet to the emergency if it has ingested a high dose of Lidocaine because it can be toxic and lethal to dogs.

 Zoey is a long-time pet owner and animal rights advocate, a vital part of Purrfect n’ Pawesome.
 She shares her unique experiences and learnings with her readers to enhance their understanding of pet behavior and nutrition.
 Along with being an active pet writer, she volunteers at multiple animal shelters, rescue centres with some bespokenly awesome pets.